ShuDun23/t-Welsch-and-RAR1MC/README.md

 - In addition, we provide two detailed examples reproducing Fig.5(b) and Fig.6(c).

-For detailed hyperparameter settings please refer to the latest paper.
+For detailed hyperparameter settings, please refer to the latest paper.

-If you have any question, please feel free to reach out hnsheng2-c@my.cityu.edu.hk
+If you have any questions, please feel free to reach out at [Russell SHENG](hnsheng2-c@my.cityu.edu.hk)